Antonio Conte: Chelsea

 On 4 April 2016, it was confirmed Conte would officially become the new first-team head coach of English side Chelsea from the 2016–17 season after signing a three-year contract, which would keep him at the club until 2019.
+Conte maintained a strict approach when it comes to his players' diets, by limiting what could be served in the training centre's canteen, and having his players sleep at the Chelsea Harbour Hotel at Stamford Bridge the night before matches.

 On 15 August, Chelsea started off the season with a 2–1 win over West Ham United.
 On 17 December, Conte set a new club record with 11 consecutive league victories in a single season, following a 1–0 away triumph over Crystal Palace.
 After securing a 4–2 home win over Stoke City on 31 December, Chelsea recorded a 13th consecutive league victory, equalling Arsenal's 2002 record for most consecutive league wins in a single season.
 The team's league winning streak came to an end in the following match, on 4 January 2017, in a 2–0 away loss to Tottenham Hotspur.

-On 13 January 2017, Conte became the first manager in history to win three consecutive Premier League Manager of the Month awards (October, November and December).

-On 12 May 2017, Conte's Chelsea side defeated West Bromwich Albion 1–0 away, with a late goal from substitute Michy Batshuayi, and secured the points required to win the 2016–17 Premier League title with two matches to spare.
+On 13 January, Conte became the first manager in history to win three consecutive Premier League Manager of the Month awards (October, November and December).
+On 12 May, Conte's Chelsea side defeated West Bromwich Albion 1–0 away, with a late goal from substitute Michy Batshuayi, and secured the points required to win the 2016–17 Premier League title with two matches to spare.
 Following a 5–1 home win over Sunderland on 21 May, Chelsea also set a new Premier League record for the most wins in a single season, with 30 league victories out of 38 league matches.
-On 18 July 2017, Conte signed a new two-year contract with Chelsea.
+On 18 July, Conte signed a new two-year contract with Chelsea.

-Conte was sent to the stands for the first time in his Chelsea career during the first half of a home match against Swansea City on 29 November 2017.
-He argued with fourth official Lee Mason over referee Neil Swarbrick’s decision to award a goal kick rather than a corner for Chelsea, after which the referee dismissed him.
+Conte was sent to the stands for the first time in his Chelsea career during the first half of a home match against Swansea City on 29 November.
+He argued with the fourth official Lee Mason over referee Neil Swarbrick's decision to award a goal kick rather than a corner for Chelsea, after which the referee dismissed him.
 Conte apologised afterwards but was nonetheless charged with misconduct by the FA.

-On 19 May 2018, Conte led Chelsea to a 1–0 victory over Manchester United in the 2018 FA Cup Final.
+On 19 May 2018, Conte led Chelsea to a 1–0 victory over Manchester United in the 2018 FA Cup final.
 Chelsea finished fifth in the league at the end of the season, missing out on Champions League qualification.
-Conte was sacked as Chelsea manager on 13 July 2018 and was replaced by Maurizio Sarri.
-During this period, the club is said to have lost £26.6m in paying off compensation to Conte, his team, and legal fees, as per Chelsea's accounts.
+Conte was sacked as Chelsea manager on 13 July and was replaced by Maurizio Sarri.
+The club reportedly had to pay £26.6m in compensation to Conte and his backroom staff for the early dismissal.